Engee documentation

 Dependencies

-To use this parameter, set the Charge dynamics parameters to Three time-constant dynamics, Four time-constant dynamics or Five time-constant dynamics.
+To use this parameter, set the Charge dynamics parameter to Three time-constant dynamics, Four time-constant dynamics or Five time-constant dynamics.

-Third time constant is the third RC time constant
+Third time constant — the third time constant of RC

 The time constant of the third parallel RC section.
 This value is equal to R*C and affects the dynamics of the RC section.